tamarafrances/Predicting_Ames_Housing_Sale_Prices_Using_Regression_Analysis/README.md

 ### Objective

-We were provided with the Ames Housing Dataset, a dataset which contains aroind 80 columns describing different housing features, including sale price.
-My goal was to create a model that can accurately predict sale price based on a specific list of model features.
+Using the Ames Housing Dataset, my goal was to create a model that can accurately predict sale price based on a specific list of model features.
 Ideally, this model would:
 * Work better than the null model
 * Score well on both seen and unseen data
 <br><br>